-Trapping information was collected from all fields in the Northeast Ridge Zone during the diapause phase of the eradication program in 2001.
+Trapping information for the Eastern Poinsett portion of the Northeast Ridge was kept separate due to the different phases of the program in each area.
+In Eastern Poinsett (added to the Northeast Ridge Zone in 2002) trapping information was collected from all fields during the diapause phase of the eradication program in 2002.
 This information will serve as a baseline to evaluate reductions in weevil populations in coming years of the eradication program.
-The overall season-long mean number of adult weevils captured in the Northeast Ridge Zone per trap per week in 2001 was 5.42 (Figure 12).
-The mean number of weevils captured per trap per week during the diapause period of the program was 9.34 (Figure 12).
+The overall season-long mean number of adult weevils captured in Eastern Poinsett per trap per week in 2002 was 6.13 (Figure 12).

-The percentage of hostable cotton fruit damaged by boll weevils, as indicated by the 2001 survey, during the first week of September 2001 in counties located in the Northeast Ridge Zone was 4.8%, which represents a significant difference when compared to 34.3% damage calculated for the cotton growing counties outside active eradication zones (Figure 6).
-The season-long overall mean number of adult weevils captured in the Northeast Ridge Zone trap line per trap per week for the 2001 growing season was 4.75 (Figure 8).
+The percentage of hostable cotton fruit damaged by boll weevils, as indicated by the 2002 survey, during the first week of September 2002 in counties located in the Northeast Ridge Zone was 1.14%, which represents a significant difference when compared to 59.6% damage calculated for the cotton growing counties outside active eradication zones (Figure 5).

+The season-long overall mean number of adult weevils captured in the Northeast Ridge Zone trap line per trap per week for the 2002 growing season was 1.14 (Figure 7).

-The season-long mean number of applications in 2001 was 10.42 applications per acre (Figure 13).
+The season-long mean number of applications in the Northeast Ridge Zone in 2002 was 11.48 and in 2001 it was 10.42 applications per acre (Figure 13).